 The goals of JC are for the resident to establish a life-long habit of staying current with the medical literature, to review the current literature for board-examination preparation, and to develop the skills necessary to perform critical evaluation of the medical literature.
 The latter is necessary to:

 • Determine if the manuscript will alter how the resident performs medicine

 • Help design future studies

-The intent is for residents to develop skills with small-group teaching.
+The intent of this activity is for residents to develop skills with small-group teaching.
 During rounds, each veterinary student on rotation will be asked to interpret unknown cases.
 Residents are expected to moderate rounds and provide feedback about the case presentation and teach concepts related to the particular rounds topic.
 Residents also are expected to participate in determining student grades based on this experience.

 The intent of performing a research project is to understand how patient care is improved through discovery of new knowledge.
-In conjunction with a faculty mentor(s), the resident may be expected to:
+Residents are expected to engage in a research project, but the level of involvement may vary for several reasons like professional goals of the resident, available funding, and the unpredictable nature of some projects.
+In conjunction with a faculty mentor(s), the resident generally is expected to:

 • Participate in study design for the project

 • Obtain Institutional and Animal Care Use Committee (IACUC) approval